 Busted on two grounds.

-Secondly, we can be sure that eBook sales are rising at an amazing rate – according to the Guardian, citing The Publisher’s Association, over 300 percent per year since 2010, and print is declining, except in parts of the world where eBooks have yet to make inroads. it’s interesting that the 300+ growth in ebook sales is considered to be roughly equivalent to the print sales drop of 7% in strict dollar terms.
+What do we make of all of this?
+Well, to start with, we should be slightly skeptical about frenzied reports.
+Secondly, we can be sure that eBook sales are rising at an amazing rate – according to The Guardian, citing The Publisher’s Association, over 300 percent per year since 2010, and print is declining, except in parts of the world where eBooks have yet to make inroads.
+Interestingly, the 300+ growth in ebook sales is considered to be roughly equivalent to the print sales drop of 7% in strict dollar terms.
 I believe that eBooks will outstrip print eventually, somewhere over the next decade, but we can’t be sure of the exact timing.

 The most important point to make about this myth: Publishers are deeply interested in ebook sales versus print, but they are not afraid of it.
 They embrace it.
 As they lose print sales, they gain on ebook sales.
 [20120822: William Ockham made a good comment regarding my use of the term ’embrace’ – I agree.
-What I mean is that publishers may be agitated over ebook distribution – mainly about price control – but they don’t have an issue with the platform.
+I mean that publishers may be agitated over ebook distribution – mainly about price control – but they don’t have an issue with the platform.
 Traditional publishing, like other forms of publishing, is a story of adaptation.
 I repeat: they are not afraid of eBooks, but the distributors].

 eBooks make it easy to publish

 The critical component of publishing is the content.
-Has a book been edited properly, has it been proofread, and has the end product been quality controlled?
+Has a book been edited properly, proofread, and has the end product been quality controlled?
 Is the book good at all?
 All these elements, and more, make up the process of publishing a book, whether it has an ‘e’ tacked at the beginning of the word or not.

-While it is easy to upload a Word document, click on a button, and produce an ebook, publishing is not so easy.
-It would be better to use the industry-understood techniques of polishing the presentation, and the usual (and essential) publishing techniques of editing, proofing, QAing, etc, which must be added to the equation.
-Whether it be eBooks or print, it takes time and it isn’t, by definition, easy.
+While it is easy to upload a Word document, click on a button, and produce an ebook, publishing is not easy.
+It would be better to use the industry-understood techniques of polishing the presentation, and the usual (and essential) publishing techniques of editing, proofing, QAing, etc., which must be added to the equation.
+Whether it be eBooks or print, it takes time, and it isn’t, by definition, easy.
 That is, assuming that you consider the process of publishing to include quality and professionalism.

 It isn’t even a comparison worth making, and therefore by definition, it is a busted myth.
-The reason why I included this is because of my earlier discussion on ‘nationalism’ – the ‘us and them’ syndrome.
+I included this because of my earlier discussion on ‘nationalism’ – the ‘us and them’ syndrome.
 Potentially valuable discussion is undermined with eBook jingoism.
 There is no doubt that eBooks have superior qualities, notably portability, instant purchasing, and price per unit.
-And yet the technology hasn’t quite got there for illustrated books, unless programming is involved (I am thinking iPad), and, put quite simply, those considerable number of people who still would rather read a print book.
+And yet the technology hasn’t quite got there for illustrated books unless programming is involved (I am thinking iPad), and, put quite simply, those considerable number of people who still would rather read a print book.
 There is also a dark cloud hanging over ebook publishing with respect to piracy.

 Again, from a traditional publisher’s perspective, there is no debate, at least not in terms of business policy.
-What’s good for the goose, is good for the gander.
+What’s good for the goose is good for the gander.

 Both busted and true.

-Inevitably, if the work isn’t good, it will fade away, and rarely achieve the 5000 unit benchmark.
-There are indicators to prove this point – for example, if a celebrity or reviewer have strong bases in a particular country, say the US, and sales are good in the US, but not, say, UK and Australia, then the conclusion can strongly be given that the opportunity was successful for the reasons outlined above, but nothing much else, such as intrinsic quality.
+Inevitably, if the work isn’t good, it will fade away and rarely achieve the 5000 unit benchmark.
+There are indicators to prove this point – for example, if a celebrity or reviewer has strong bases in a particular country, say the US.
+Sales are good in the US, but not, say, the UK and Australia.
+The conclusion can strongly be given that the opportunity was successful for the reasons outlined above, but nothing else, such as intrinsic quality.
 To demonstrate the Grand Illusion, I have heard of a writer that actually was in this situation and blamed lack of sales in the ‘other country’ on the lack of education/appreciation of that population!

-Regardless of ebook and print sales, in my mind a successful author is one who has published multiple books at the 5000+ unit sales, have attracted critical respect from various sectors of the writing industry, and can earn the majority of her or his income from the pen (metaphorically speaking).
-In other words, it takes time, and polishing of the craft – two factors that do not have a place in The Grand Illusion (noting that there are self-publishers who are mindful of this).
+Regardless of ebook and print sales, in my mind, a successful author is one who has published multiple books at 5000+ unit sales, have attracted critical respect from various sectors of the writing industry, and can earn the majority of her or his income from the pen (metaphorically speaking).
+In other words, it takes time and polishing of the craft – two factors that do not have a place in The Grand Illusion (noting that there are self-publishers who are mindful of this).